ChasinSpin/SkyPilot/dome/Documentation/UsageRules.md

 ## ASIAIR

-Currently, the ASIAIR is only to be used for platesolving via the Orion ST80.
+The ASIAIR can be used for platesolving provided the 2600MC Pro camera is attached to the C14 or Widefield scope.
+The ASIAIR software can be downloaded for free from the Apple or Google Appstore on your iPhone, Android or Tablet.

 ### DO NOT:

-* Change settings on the ASIAIR
+* Change settings on the ASIAIR other than the ones listed below
+* Do not retrain the Autoguider or change Autoguiding settings
-* Do not plug in your own astrophotography equipment
+* Do not plug in your own astrophotography equipment to the ASIAIR
 * Connect your laptop to the ASIAIR
-* Connect your USB thumbdrive to the ASIAIR at this time
-* Remove any SD Cards

 ### DO:

 * Control the ASIAIR via the ASIAIR app on your phone.
 If you don't have this app, do not power on the ASIAIR
 * Shutdown the ASIAIR before removing power to avoid corruption
+* After shutdown, wait 15 seconds and switch off ASIAIR on rocker switch on the bottom

 ### Usage: